facelessuser/pymdown-extensions/docs/src/markdown/extensions/magiclink.md

 Mentions of other users are performed with the following syntax: `@{user}`.
 To reference an external provider, use the format `@{provider}:{user}`

+You can also mention repositories.
+This feature is actually inspired by the GitHub only @Python-Markdown/github-links which performs *similar* auto-linking.
+The syntax to auto-link a repository with mentioning is very similar to auto-linking a user, except you append the repository to the user name like so: `@{user}/{repo}`.
+If specifying a non-default provider, the form would look like: `@{provider}:{user}/{repo}`.
+The output for repository mentions omits the `@` symbol, and will even omit the user if it is a repository under the default user.

 ### Issues and Pull Requests

 Issues and pull requests are specified with `#{num}` and `!{num}` respectively.
 To specify an issue for a non-default repository under the default user, prefix the repository: `{repo}#{num}`.
 And to specify a repository under a non-default user, prefix both the user and repository: `{user}/{repo}#{num}`.
 And to reference an external provider, use the format `{provider}:{user}/{repo}#{num}`.